 David got to joyfully announce the sex (there was no second guessing himself this time, it was obvious), they put Gus straight on my chest where I got to ask about 15 times in one minute if anyone else was worried that he was so little and so blue and then he peed all over me.
 I think he was marking his territory.

-Everyone keeps telling me that 8.2 is not that small of a baby but having a kid who's face doesn't ooze to one side because they are so fat is just throwing me off.
+Everyone keeps telling me that 8.2 is not that small of a baby but having a kid who's face doesn't ooze to one side

 He immediately proved his nursing prowess in spite of the fact that he had swollen and bruised lips because apparently he was pushed down so fast once my water broke.
 His lips took several hours to recover from the shock and the bruising looked like a gotee for a day or two.